 Remuneration and expenses

-The level of remuneration paid to the chairs and non-executive directors of NHS trusts is set by the Secretary of State for Health.
+The level of remuneration paid to the Chairs and Non-executive Directors of Integrated Care Boards (ICBs) and NHS trusts is set by the Secretary of State for Health.

 Current rates of remuneration payable to chairs

 All NHS provider trusts are allocated to a group dependent on their turnover.
-The chair and NED remuneration structure sets out a range of remuneration for chairs based on this turnover:
+The Chair and Non-executive Director remuneration structure sets out a range of remuneration for Chairs based on this turnover:

 Trusts also have local discretion to pay an additional of £2,000 to selected individuals in recognition of designated extra responsibilities.
 This is restricted to up to two non-executive directors (for groups 1 to 3) and three non-executive directors (for groups 4 and 5).
 Trusts have local discretion to apply this, as required, within the maximum financial value associated with the trust’s designated group (that is £4,000 for trusts in groups 1 to 3 and £6,000 for those in groups 4 and 5).

-Notwithstanding the discretion afforded to them, it is anticipated that NHS foundation trusts will also demonstrate consistency with the provisions of the aligned chair and NED remuneration structure.
+Notwithstanding the discretion afforded to them, it is anticipated that NHS foundation trusts will also demonstrate consistency with the provisions of the aligned Chair and Non-executive Director remuneration structure.

 Her Majesty’s Revenue and Customs (HMRC) has determined that chairs and non-executives are liable to pay income tax on their remuneration under Schedule E and Class 1 National Insurance Contributions (NIC).
 As a result, any tax liability and NIC will be deducted at source under the PAYE scheme.
 It isn’t possible for chairs and non-executives to be paid their remuneration gross, unless the HMRC issues a nil tax code.
 It is for individuals to make any such personal arrangements with HMRC.